 More information can be found in:

-T P R’s compliance and enforcement policy
+T P R Pensions dashboards compliance and enforcement policy

-TPR’s Breach of Law guidance
+TPR Assess whether to report a breach of the law

-P D Ps dashboards consumer protection page
+P D P Consumer protection

 The Pension Dashboard Regulations 2022 – ‘the Regulations’, sets out your pensions dashboards responsibilities.
-This section outlines those responsibilities and provides links to more details online information.
+This section outlines those responsibilities and provides links to more detailed online information.

 The Regulations include compliance and enforcement powers.
 These provide T P R with the power to pursue administering authorities, where they believe there has been a breach of the regulations.
 The regulations also include powers for T P R to pursue third parties, such as employers, third party administrators and third party I S Ps, where T P R believe it is those parties that have caused you to be in breach of the regulations.

 T P R will use multiple sources of evidence to monitor and identify non-compliance.
 They will receive information from MaPS captured through the ecosystem and sent by you directly.
 The data will help them identify breaches and look at trends across the landscape.
-They might also request additional information from you where they identify concerns or they are looking to identify best practice.
+They might also request additional information from you where they identify concerns, or they are looking to identify best practice.

 T P R compliance and enforcement policy